data-science-for-kids/ds-for-kids/README.md

 # Data Science for Kids!
-Our fun initiative to teach kids data science
+Our fun initiative to teach kids data science.

 Details on http://datasciencekids.org

 ### Folder structure